DeltaCopy/archlinux-kernel-manager/README.md

 Kernel packages are sourced from the Arch Linux Archive (ALA).

-Both official and Un-official community based Kernels are supported.
+Both official and un-official community based Kernels are supported.

 # Official Kernels